bitfocus/companion-module-birddog-connect/README.md

   - Feedback: Presenter Thumbnails
 - Fixes
   - Main Source not showing up as option in Custom Source dropdown
-  - Custom Source dropdown is properly hidden by default on presets
+  - Custom Source dropdown is properly hidden by default when using presets

 ### v1.1.0